vkhazin/cloudmigration-courseware/README.md

 * Lessons learned
 * Pace of innovation on the cloud

-# Fine Print
+# The Fine Print
 * Labs refer to a hand-on exercise, to a group discussion, or to a guided self-study
-* Lab instructions are general guidance as cloud providers interface and options are frequently updated
+* Lab instructions are a general guidance as cloud providers interface and options are frequently updated